Applied Buddhist Studies

 Buddhism and Interreligious Understanding

 The subject focuses on a theory of religion, spirituality, and interfaith dialogue.
 It examines the foundations of religious studies, history and development of the major world religions and their position in the context of modern societal problems, conflict resolution and peace.
-Additionally, the subject aims to investigate the role and future of religion and interfaith dialogue in our globalized world.
-Students will also explore how Buddhist perspectives could inform and contribute to contemporary interfaith dialogue.
+Students will investigate the role and future of religion and interfaith dialogue in our globalised world, plus how Buddhist perspectives could inform and contribute to contemporary interfaith dialogue.

 Buddhism and Modern Society